foobara/rack-connector/README.md

 ## License

-This project is licensed under the MPL-2.0 license.
-Please see LICENSE.txt for more info.
+This project is licensed under your choice of the Apache-2.0 license or the MIT license.
+See [LICENSE.txt](LICENSE.txt) for more info about licensing.